Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

 - `Asynchronous Model Average <https://tutorials.baguasys.com/algorithms/async-model-average>`_ for Asynchronous Communication

-By default, Bagua uses *Gradient AllReduce* algorithm, which is also the algorithm implemented in Distributed Data Parallel and Horovod, but Bagua can usually produces a higher training throughput.
+By default, Bagua uses *Gradient AllReduce* algorithm, which is also the algorithm implemented in Distributed Data Parallel and Horovod, but Bagua can usually produce a higher training throughput.

 .. code-block:: python